 Shaker-style doors are a classic option while maintaining a simple finish.
 Also consider your hardware – adding ornate handles will create a more decorative style.

 Finally, consider the colour of your wardrobes.
-Wood is a great traditional option, and adds a warmth to any bedroom.
-If you want to paint your wardrobe, consider neutral colours like white and beige.
+Wood is a great traditional option, and adds warmth to any bedroom.
+If you want to paint your wardrobe, consider neutral colours such as white and beige.

 Fitted wardrobes for problem rooms

-Fitted wardrobes are perfect for small or awkwardly shaped rooms, because they allow you to maxmise space and use awkward corners.
+Fitted wardrobes are perfect for small or awkwardly shaped rooms, because they allow you to maximise space and use awkward corners.

 Just remember that it will be a lot harder to make an effective design – check that all your doors can open fully, that you will be able to open your drawers with the doors open or shut, and be extra careful when planning the internal storage.